bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 * Bokeh uses the dictionary's keys as column names.
 * The dictionary's values are used as the data values for your ColumnDataSource.

-The data that you pass as part of your dict can be any non-string ordered sequences of values, such as lists or arrays (including NumPy arrays).
+The data you pass as part of your dict can be any non-string ordered sequences of values, such as lists or arrays (including NumPy arrays).

 Once you have a ColumnDataSource set up, pass it to a plotting function using the ``source`` argument: